cmengler/fitbit-app-versa4/README.md

 ### Connect the devices

-NOTE: When you first start the `debug` command, you may be requested to login to your FitBit developer account.
+NOTE: When you first start the `debug` command, you may be requested to login to your Fitbit developer account.

 ```sh
 yarn debug